source-engine-discord/SourceEngine.Heatmap/README.md

 ### Usage

 ```
 	-inputdatadirectory        [path]                               The folder location of the input json data files (parsed demo data).
 (Optional if -inputdatafilepathsfile provided)
 	-inputdatafilepathsfile    [path]                               The file location of the text file containing a list of filepaths that contain input json data (parsed demo data).
 (Optional if -inputdatadirectory provided)
 	-overviewfilesdirectory    [path]                               The folder location of the overview files (required if generating BombplantLocations or HostageRescueLocations heatmaps)
 	-heatmapjsondirectory      [path]                               The folder location of the json for the previously created heatmap files.
 	-outputheatmapdirectory    [path]                               The folder location to output the generated heatmaps.
 	-heatmapstogenerate        [heatmap types (space seperated)]    A list of heatmap key names to generate.
 ```

 Heatmap Types
+(The Gamemode value in MapStats in the JSON inputted defines which heatmaps are exempt from be created)
 ```
     // Generate All Heatmaps
     All